benrobinson16/SettingsBundleBuilder/README.md

 }
 ```

-4. Run the Swift Package which will generate the settings bundle and open it in a Finder window.
+4. Run the Swift Package (`⌘ + R`) which will generate the settings bundle and open it in a Finder window.
 Drag this into your main project and you're good to go!

 ## Example Usage